conditionWang/conditionWang.github.io/_pages/about.md

 # 🔥 News
+- *2024.11*: &nbsp; Papers about foundation models and federated learning have been submitted to CVPR 2025.
+- *2024.10*: &nbsp; Papers about Time Series and LLM Security have been submitted to ICLR 2025.
 - *2024.09*: &nbsp; 🎉Our paper about Image Retrieval has been accepted by **NeurIPS 2024**.
-- *2024.07*: &nbsp; A paper about LLM Security has been submitted to NDSS 2025.
-- *2024.05*: &nbsp; Papers about Time Series, Image Retrieval, and LLM Security have been submitted to NeurIPS 2024.
 - *2024.03*: &nbsp; Help to submit one NSF proposal with CISPA.
 - *2023.12*: &nbsp; 🎉Our paper about anomaly detection has been accepted by **ICASSP 2024**.
 - *2023.09*: &nbsp; 🎉Our paper about data IP has been accepted by **NeurIPS 2023**.